ArweaveInscription/ArweaveInscription.github.io/README.md

 **Deploy**

-To deploy an inscription, developers are required to submit the corresponding JSON format document to Arweave, and the receiving address must be the black hole address **`AAA..AA`**.
+To deploy an inscription, developers are required to submit the corresponding JSON format document to Arweave, and the receiving address must be the black hole address **`AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`**.

 All characters should be in lowercase, and the length of **`tick`** should be 4 characters.
 To mitigate dust attacks, the deploy operation must transfer 1 AR to the black hole address.